 Munching the ears off a Mickey pizza and waving wildly at the Beauty and the Beast float, my initiation into this wonderful world felt complete.

-In 2018, Tokyo Disney turns 35 and is currently in the midst of the “Happiest Celebration.”
-The party includes special parades, dedicated memorabilia and limited-time menus (strawberry crunch chocolates, anyone?).
+When I visited in 2018, Tokyo Disney was in the midst of the 35th birthday celebration.
+There were special parades, dedicated memorabilia and limited-time menus (strawberry crunch chocolates, anyone?).

 What Disneyland does better: